Great basketball quotes made by the Basketball God's - Part 1

 9. “The idea is not to block every shot.
 The idea is to make your opponent believe that you might block every shot” Commitment to a craft and a will to do everything the right way.
 Defense is all about what you want to do and what are you willing to sacrifice.

 1. “The single most important aspect of coaching is running effective practices” How you practice is how you play.
 Building good habits and practicing the stuff that you are going to use in games is the recipe for success.

 4. “The goal is to make practice more difficult, physically/mentally, than anything your players will face during a game” Nothing to add.
 Practice hard to play easy.
-When they asked Jokic what was the hardest thing for him to do during his pre-NBA year when he was the MVP of ABA league, he told the journalist that the hardest thing for him was the practice where his coach ran a one and a half hour scrimmage with the full court man to man press defenses on both sides.
+When they asked Jokic what was the hardest thing for him to do during his pre-NBA year when he was the MVP of the ABA league, he told the journalist that the hardest thing for him was the practice where his coach ran a one-and-a-half-hour scrimmage with the full court man to man press defenses on both sides.

 5. “Basketball is a full-court game, so every drill must be done full court” Practice what you play and make some good habits.

 6. “I always designed my practice plans the night before and then made tweaks a few hours before practice began” The practice plan is the most important plan for every player development program.
 If a coach is doing a good preparation before the practice, that that team and his players are going to get better.